-Indianapolis Jury Finds Alabama Couple “Not Guilty” Of Neglect of a Dependant and Public Intoxication
+Indianapolis Jury Finds Alabama Couple “Not Guilty” of Neglect of a Dependent and Public Intoxication

 February 23, 2018, Indianapolis, IN

-After deliberating for less than 20 minutes, an Indianapolis Jury found Michael Trosclair and Shari Tremba “Not Guilty” of all crimes charged.
-The Marion County Prosecutor’s Office filed felony charges on June 19, 2017 alleging Michael & Shari were neglectful of their 7-month-old child and were intoxicated in public.
+After deliberating for less than 20 minutes, an Indianapolis Jury found Michael Trosclair and Shari Tremba NOT GUILTY of all crimes charged.
+The Marion County Prosecutor’s Office had filed felony charges on June 19, 2017 alleging that Trosclair and Tremba were intoxicated in public and neglectful of their seven-month-old child.

-The evidence, as presented in witness testimony, was that Michael Trosclair & Shari Tremba were in Indianapolis for a financial industry convention.
-They were accompanied by two caretakers charged with the care of their 7-month-old when the couple was networking with other convention attendees.
+Evidence presented at trial showed that Trosclair and Tremba had been in Indianapolis for a financial industry convention.
+They’d been accompanied by two caretakers charged with caring for the seven-month-old while the couple networked with other professionals and convention attendees.

-On the night of their arrest, the group had dinner, participated in convention activities, and took a walking tour of Indianapolis.
-While walking past a downtown bar, Michael Trosclair learned that a business partner was inside and went inside to say hello.
-The 7-month-old child was outside the bar with Shari Tremba and the two other adult caretakers.
+On the night of Trosclair and Tremba’s arrest, the group had eaten dinner, participated in convention activities, and taken a walking tour of Indianapolis.
+While walking past a downtown bar, Trosclair had learned that a business partner was inside and had gone inside to say hello.
+The seven-month-old child was outside the bar with Tremba and the two other adult caretakers.

-The Marc Lopez Law Firm fights back against criminal charges.
-We know how easy it is to be arrested.
-And we know how hard it is to prove you are not guilty.
-If you or a loved one are facing criminal charges, help is only a phone call away.
+The attorneys of the Marc Lopez Law Firm fight back against criminal charges.
+They know how easy it can be to end up in the wrong place at the wrong time, and they understand how challenging it can be to prove you’re not guilty.
+If you or a loved one is facing criminal charges, help is only a phone call away.